Pooled Testing in K-12 Schools

 Application to be an Approved School — School Spreadsheet

-Districts and schools using Abbott BinaxNOW for follow-up testing, should complete the Readiness Checklist found on the Abbott BinaxNOW section of the DESE webpage.
+Districts and schools using Abbott BinaxNOW for follow-up testing, may complete the preconditions for test distribution in the Authorized School application.
+Protocols for use of Abbott BinaxNOW can be found on the Abbott BinaxNOW section of the DESE website.

 Sample Consent Forms for Pooled Testing